 If unplanned downtime based on machine issues is causing headaches, you can implement a Preventative Maintenance Program.
 Using data you can predict when a part will fail and replace it before it does.
 If the data shows that multiple parts of a machine will likely fail within weeks of each other and it takes hours of disassembly to gain access to that machine element you can save time by replacing them all at once.

 If you see massive variation in downtime by shift, you may have a personnel issue on your hands or they may just need retraining.
 All too often we put a band-aid on something to get a production line going again without taking the time to find and address the root cause of the problem.
 By getting to the root cause of the downtime we may be able to stop it in the future.

 The first step to solving any problem is defining the problem.
 For downtime, knowing when, where, and how downtime occurs is essential to knowing how to prevent it.
 An early step toward reducing unexpected production backups or outright downtime can be achieved by carefully and accurately tracking when and where downtime occurs.
-With MachineMetrics, we've made tracking that process as easy and user friendly as possible so you can get to the bottom of your downtime issues and have a better understanding of how to improve your process.
+With MachineMetrics, we've made downtime tracking easy and user friendly so you can get to the bottom of your downtime issues and have a better understanding of how to improve your process.

 47 Pleasant St, Suite 2-S, Northampton, MA 01060